 If you apply all these thoughts to the other games in the series, a lot of it makes sense.
 In Ripto’s Rage, the villain is an angry short monster, which manifests from a child’s anger and frustration.
 He has poor motivation for his actions.
 He yells at everyone and demands special treatment.
 His two lackeys are all brawn and no brain.
 And he somehow intimidates those larger than him, but Spyro, who is his height, can easily stand up to him.
 Even the color of his skin is red, which is associated with anger.

 That’s why there are televisions and skateboards.
-Even creatures from the real world like cheetahs and moles can live alongside fauns and fairies without question in the world of dreams.
-That’s why a penguin can fly, and a monkey can shoot lasers at dinosaurs.
+Even creatures from the real world, like cheetahs and moles, can live alongside fauns and fairies without question in the world of dreams.
+That’s why a penguin can fly and a monkey can shoot lasers at dinosaurs.
 Moneybags, the greedy bear, is a nightmare waiting to happen.
 Still, perhaps he’s a representation of an unpleasant family member or the kid who watched the bank scene in Mary Poppins too much.

 Spyro: Year of the Dragon

 Spyro: Year of the Dragon, in particular, has a deeper meaning than the second.
 The main story centers around retrieving all the stolen dragon eggs.
 Now, why would a child dream of saving babies?
 Well, maybe a significant change is happening in the real world.
 Perhaps a new family member is coming.
 A new sibling is underway, and our little hero is unsure of their position on the matter.
-Or are excited to take on this new responsibility.
+Or are you excited to take on this new responsibility?

 Do I claim my theory is correct?
 Were the developers thinking all of this as they were building it?
 The likelihood is no. They were making a fun game with a purple dragon as the lead.
-Concepts changed over production time, details are forgotten or altered with new faces, and that’s okay.
+Concepts change over production time, details are forgotten or altered with new faces, and that’s okay.
 I don’t expect my theory to be canon, but I had fun coming up with it.
 And I enjoy being able to share it with others who love this series as much as I do.